A universal coefficient theorem for actions of finite groups on C*-algebras: Localisation

 Next, assume that~\(A\) is \(S\)\nb-divisible.
 Then the maps in~\eqref{eq:inductive_system_Mat_S} are \(\KK^G\)-equivalences.
 It follows that the homotopy colimit of this inductive system is \(\KK^G\)-equivalent to \(\Mat_{m_n}(A)\) for all \(n\in\N\).
 For \(n=0\), this gives the desired \(\KK^G\)-equivalence between~\(A\) and \(A \otimes \Mat_{S^\infty}\).
 Conversely, since \(p\cdot \mathrm{id}_{\Mat_{S^\infty}}\) is invertible in \(\KK(\Mat_{S^\infty}, \Mat_{S^\infty})\) for all \(p\in S\), anything \(\KK^G\)-equivalent to \(A \otimes \Mat_{S^\infty}\) for some~\(A\) is \(S\)\nb-divisible. \end{proof}

 \begin{lemma} The \(S\)\nb-divisible objects in \(\KK^G\) form a localising subcategory, that is, it is thick and closed under countable coproducts.
 We denote it by~\(\KK^G_S\). \end{lemma}

-\begin{proof} Let \(A \to B \to C \to \Sigma A\) be an exact triangle in \(\KK^G\).
+\begin{proof} The functoriality of suspensions and coproducts shows that a countable coproduct of suspensions of \(S\)\nb-divisible objects is again \(S\)\nb-divisible.
+Let \(A \to B \to C \to \Sigma A\) be an exact triangle in \(\KK^G\).
 Multiplication by~\(p\) is a \(\KK^G\)-equivalence if and only if its mapping cone is \(\KK^G\)-equivalent to~\(0\).
 Since multiplication by~\(p\) is natural, the cones of multiplication by~\(p\) on \(A\), \(B\) and~\(C\) also form an exact triangle by \cite{Beilinson-Bernstein-Deligne}*{Proposition~1.1.11}.
 Therefore, if two of \(A\), \(B\) and~\(C\) are \(p\)\nb-divisible for a prime~\(p\), so is the third.
 Thus the class of \(S\)\nb-divisible objects in \(\KK^G\) is triangulated.

-The functoriality of coproducts shows that a countable coproduct of \(S\)\nb-divisible objects is again \(S\)\nb-divisible.
 It is known that a triangulated category with at least countable direct sums is Karoubian, that is, any idempotent has an image object; in particular, a triangulated subcategory closed under direct sums --~such as that of \(S\)\nb-divisible objects~-- is closed under direct summands, making it thick (see~\cite{Neeman:Triangulated}*{Remark 3.2.7}).
 We recall how this is shown.
 A direct summand of an object~\(A\) is the image of an idempotent endomorphism \(p\colon A \to A\).
 The homotopy colimit of the constant inductive system

 exists and has the universal property of an image object for~\(p\). \end{proof}

 \begin{proposition} The localising subcategory \(\KK^G_S\subseteq \KK^G\) is equivalent to the category with the same objects as~\(\KK^G\) and \(\KK^G(A, B\otimes \Mat_{S^\infty})\) as the arrows from~\(A\) to~\(B\), and with the composition induced by the Kasparov product in \(\KK^G\) followed by the canonical \(\KK^G\)-equivalence \(\Mat_{S^\infty} \otimes \Mat_{S^\infty} \cong \Mat_{S^\infty}\). \end{proposition}